kdpkst/gold-miner/README.md

   <img src="./imgs_for_repo/gm.png" alt="golde miner" width="417" height="278" />
 </p>

-Gold Miner is a simplified version of the classic gold miner game, developed in Java.
+Gold Miner is a simplified version of the classic gold miner game, developed by follwoing an online tutorial.
 The player controls a character to mine gold and coals, progressing through infinite levels.
 After each level, the player can choose to buy a magic potion using their scores to speed up the process of pulling up golds and coals.

 ## Requirements
 - Java 16